firas-alameddine-795/Lebanese-trade-using-Plotly-Dash/README.md

 - Milestone 2: Data Overview: The second part is more informative and will go through an overview of the data tools and sources, highlighting both strong and weak points.
 Tools to be used: Python (main work), Tableau (investigative work).

-- Milestone 3: Data Driven Answers: Finally, the third part is meant to provide answers for the following questions:
+- Milestone 3: Data Driven Answers: Finally, the third part is meant to provide answers for the following questions:<br>
 1- What are the main countries Lebanon is dealing with for each import/export category?
-How did it evolve with time from 2011 to 2019?
+How did it evolve with time from 2011 to 2019?<br>
-2- What are the export verticals that are growing in Lebanon and what are the ones shrinking?
+2- What are the export verticals that are growing in Lebanon and what are the ones shrinking?<br>
-3- How does our pricing per ton for exports compare with the one from other countries?
+3- How does our pricing per ton for exports compare with the one from other countries?<br>
 4- Is the pricing per ton for our imports competitive?
-Are neighboring countries (such as Jordan) getting better deals?
+Are neighboring countries (such as Jordan) getting better deals?<br>
-5- What are the export verticals that exist in Lebanon and that have a potential for growth as other comparable countries were able to grow in the past three years?
+5- What are the export verticals that exist in Lebanon and that have a potential for growth as other comparable countries were able to grow in the past three years?<br>

 Programming language: Python.
 Packages: